1. Drink Like Bond: Sip Martinis at DUKES Bar

 Founded in 1893, Alfred Dunhill is a global icon of men’s luxury.
 Originally born out of a saddlery business turned motor accessory business, today Dunhill produces all manner of menswear, leather goods, and accessories; representing a British heritage that very few other brands can claim.

-Amongst the ever-growing Dunhill legacy is the production of one of the first butane gas lighters, in the mid-1950’s, and its long-running association with Bond started not long afterwards.
+Amongst the ever-growing Dunhill legacy is the production of one of the first butane gas lighters, in the mid-1950s, and its long-running association with Bond started not long afterward.
 In fact, the first time we ever see Connery on-screen as 007, his right hand is grasping Dunhill Wideboy.
 He uses it to light a cigarette, before uttering those immortal words: “Bond, James Bond”.

 Dunhill lighters have played further significant roles in Bond films over the years, too.
 In Tomorrow Never Dies, Pierce Brosnan’s armoury boasts a Dunhill lighter which conceals explosives.
 But it might be Timothy Dalton’s Bond who provides the most famous instance of the association, when he receives a Dunhill Unique Silver Barley lighter from friend Felix Leiter, engraved with “James, Love Always”.
 The lighter is later used to dispatch Sanchez, the villain of 1989’s License to Kill.